 Andrew E. Budson, MD

-Dr. Andrew Budson is a founder and Medical Director of the Boston Center for Memory specializing in Behavioral Neurology.
+Dr. Andrew Budson is a founder and Medical Director of the Boston Center for Memory.
+He specializes in Behavioral Neurology and is a board certified neurologist.
 Dr. Budson serves as the Associate Chief of Staff for Education, Chief of the Section of Cognitive & Behavioral Neurology, and Director of the Center for Translational Cognitive Neuroscience at the Veterans Affairs Boston Healthcare System.
 He is also the Director of Outreach, Recruitment, and Education at the Boston University Alzheimer’s Disease Center, Professor of Neurology at Boston University School of Medicine, Lecturer in Neurology at Harvard Medical School, and Consultant Neurologist at the Division of Cognitive and Behavioral Neurology, Department of Neurology, at Brigham and Women’s Hospital.

 Dr. Budson has had NIH research funding since 1998, receiving a National Research Service Award and a Career Development Award in addition to a Research Project (R01) grant.
 He has given over 325 local, national, and international grand rounds and other academic talks, including at the Institute of Cognitive Neuroscience, Queen Square, London, Berlin Germany, and Cambridge University, England.
 He has published over 100 papers in peer-reviewed journals including The New England Journal of Medicine, Brain, and Cortex, and is a reviewer for more than 50 journals.
 He was awarded the Norman Geschwind Prize in Behavioral Neurology in 2008 and the Research Award in Geriatric Neurology in 2009, both from the American Academy of Neurology.
 His current research uses the techniques of experimental psychology and cognitive neuroscience to understand memory and memory distortions in patients with Alzheimer’s disease and other neurological disorders.
 In his Memory Disorders Clinic at the Veterans Affairs Boston Healthcare System he treats patients while teaching medical students, residents, and fellows.